Banner Image

 What is alcohol use disorder?

-If drinking causes problems in your life, you may have alcohol use disorder (also called alcoholism).
+If drinking causes problems in your life, you may have alcohol use disorder (sometimes called alcoholism).

 You may have alcohol use disorder if any of these things are true: